 The future of our social gatherings is unknown and presently nonexistent.
 Formal events are formally canceled.
 Summer weddings have been called off.
 Fall weddings are being postponed and winter weddings just aren’t fun.
 Business conferences will be a thing of the past.
 Festivals and nightclubs feel grimier than usual.
 And even church services seem medically démodé.

 Brands that market themselves for special occasions are great until those special occasions don’t happen.
 Remove the cause and all of a sudden they're rendered completely useless.
 They insist on themselves like algebra equations.
 Once one side is non-existent, the other must equal zero.
 This is why the concept of a lifestyle brand has become so popular.
 It’s not the thing, it’s about how the brand makes the “thing” and how they plan to use it.

-This isn’t to bash single-product brands but more so a call-to-action for them to become necessary to their customers through purpose and design.
-To no longer rely on the balance of need, affordability, and trend to push products that no one wanted until it existed but instead to create products that answer the call of life no matter the turns it may take.
-Of course, lifestyle brands make single-use products but that is not the same as a single-use brand.
+This isn’t to bash single-product brands, but more so a call-to-action for them to become necessary to their customers through purpose and design.
+A call of action to no longer rely on the balance of need, affordability, and trend to push products that no one wanted until it existed.
+And instead a call to create products that answer the call of life no matter the turns it may take.
+Of course, lifestyle brands make single-use products, but that is not the same as a single-use brand.
 These niche concepts fill our closets, pollute our environment, and trick our brains to crave 2D likeability rather than the 3D merge of art and commerce.
 This recent realization that I have - in some form - been conned into buying things that I don't actually want makes it ill and my credit card weep.
 It also has caused me to temporarily pull out a noticeable junk of my most recent purchases and re-access how they fit into my life.
 And, I've got to tell you, if the immediate future proves to be as different as the present, they may lose their spot for good.